 A lot of problems cropped up during the following months, and they required time, effort, and money to be fixed.
 This included things like hacking attacks and overloaded infrastructures, problems that forced me to stay chained to the PC even on Christmas Eve.
 These are problems that send you crashing back to earth and make you realize things are even more difficult than before because you have something to lose now.

-Now, more than 800 companies and business people have tried Inspector and we have more than 20 active subscriptions now from Singapore, Germany, NewYork, France, Hong Kong, Holland, and more.
+Now, more than 1500 companies and business people have an account on Inspector and we have more than 20 active subscriptions from Singapore, Germany, NewYork, France, Hong Kong, Holland, and more.

 How to move forward